Thatchants/cgm-task/README.md

 # Quarkus Project CGM - Andrew Book 🚀

-The postgresql database was initialized with the script at /scripts/load-database.sql

-I'm running the postgres db on a docker container connected to a volume to persist information through application restarts.

 Quarkus and Panache allow for a quick development experience!

 Changes made are immediately reflected in the development server

 Components are accessed statically so there is no need for reflection like in spring boot 🛠️

+I'm running the postgres db on a docker container connected to a volume to persist information through application restarts.

+The postgresql database was initialized with the script at `/scripts/load-database.sql`

 <details>
 <summary><strong>Structure:</strong></summary>